SoftwareHeritage/swh-docs/sysadm/mirror-operations/docker.rst

 Prerequisities
 --------------

-According you have a properly set up docker swarm cluster with support for the `docker stack deploy
+We assume that you have a properly set up docker swarm cluster with support for the `docker stack deploy
 <https://docs.docker.com/engine/reference/commandline/stack_deploy/>`_ command,
 e.g.: